 Weight Loss: Timing Versus Calories

 There is research to demonstrate that calories eaten later in the day promote weight gain.
 Harvard professor Dr. Scheer reported in the International Journal of Obesity that dieters who ate their main meal before 3:00 p.m. lost significantly more weight than those who ate later in the day.
-This study showed that if you eat at least two-thirds of your calories before dinner, you’ll consume fewer calories over the whole day compared with people who eat most of their calories at night.
+This study showed that if you eat at least two-thirds of your calories before dinner, you’ll consume fewer calories over the whole day.

-The time that you eat appears to be more important than consuming overall total calories in a day.
+The timing of eating appears to be more important than overall total calories.
 In another study published in the same journal, two groups ate the same number of calories.
 Overweight women who ate a big breakfast (seven hundred calories) and a light dinner (two hundred calories) lost more than twice as much weight as did women who ate two-hundred- calorie breakfasts and seven-hundred-calorie dinners.

 Not only do night owls tend to consume more calories, but they also may fail to burn as many calories as those who go to sleep earlier.